Best VRAM Cheat Sheet for Local LLMs: Every Model, Every Quant

 | Professional workflows |

-The RTX 5090 at 32GB ($1,999) is a game-changer—it runs 32B models at Q8 and can handle 70B at aggressive quantization on a single card.
-It achieves 213 tok/s on 8B models and outperforms the A100 in many benchmarks.
+The RTX 5090 at 32GB ($1,999) changed the math here.
+It runs 32B models at Q8 and can handle 70B at aggressive quantization on a single card.
+It hits 213 tok/s on 8B models and outperforms the A100 in many benchmarks.

 Master VRAM Reference Table